-The Company requested a Joint Agency Asset RRF decrement adjustment of \$33.618 million related to the overrecovery of costs incurred through the test year ended December 31, 2018.
-The Commission notes that DEP should file a Joint Agency Asset RRF adjustment rider to include a true-up between estimated and actual costs incurred during the test period under N.C.
-Gen. Stat. § 62-133.14(c).
+The Company requested a Joint Agency Asset RRF increment adjustment of \$6.128 million related to the under recovery of costs incurred through the test year ended

+December 31, 2020.
+The Commission notes that DEP should file a Joint Agency Asset RRF adjustment rider to include a true-up between estimated and actual costs incurred during the test period under N.C.G.S. § 62-133.14(c).
 The deferred costs related to any true-up are to be recorded as a regulatory asset or regulatory liability, including a return on the deferred balance each month.
-Public Staff witness Peedin did not oppose the return on this rate component in her affidavit filed in this proceeding.
-The Commission finds the actual costs and credits underlying this true-up amount to be reasonable and prudent, and that the return of this amount is reasonable and appropriate.
+Public Staff witness Boswell did not oppose the recovery of this rate component in her affidavit.
+The Commission finds the actual costs and credits underlying this true-up amount to be reasonable and prudent, and that the recovery of this amount is reasonable and appropriate.

-The evidence for this Finding of Fact can be found in DEP's application, the direct testimony and exhibits of DEP witness LaWanda M. Jiggetts, and the affidavit of Public Staff witness Darlene P. Peedin.
+The evidence for this finding of fact can be found in DEP's application, the direct testimony and exhibits of DEP witness Jiggetts, and the affidavit of Public Staff witness Boswell.

-Pursuant to N.C.
-Gen. Stat. § 62-133.14(b)(5), the costs of the rider shall be allocated utilizing the cost allocation methodology approved in DEP's last general rate case, Docket No. E-2, Sub 1142.
+Pursuant to N.C.G.S. § 62-133.14(b)(5), the costs of the rider shall be allocated utilizing the cost allocation methodology approved in DEP's last general rate case, Docket No. E-2, Sub 1219.
 In her direct testimony, witness Jiggetts testified that the Company's filing used the customer allocation methods approved in DEP's last general rate case.
 The North Carolina retail revenue requirement was allocated among customer classes using the production demand allocation factors.
-The allocated revenue requirement for each North Carolina retail customer class was then divided by estimated billing units, either kilowatt-hour (kWh) or kilowatt (kW) to produce the rates reflected for each rate class as shown in the table below.
+The allocated revenue requirement for each North Carolina retail customer class was then divided by estimated billing units, either kilowatt-hour (kWh) or kilowatt (kW), to produce the rates reflected for each rate class, as shown in the table below.